-Many people worry that a compensation claim against their employer might see them being sacked.
+Many people worry about their job security after being injured at work or how it will affect relations with their employer, especially if they want to seek compensation.
+The common concern is that claiming against your employer might result in you being sacked.
 Or, if not sacked, then cold-shouldered, harassed and effectively forced to resign.

 First things first: in most cases, fears like this are totally unfounded.
-You can’t be fired for making a legitimate compensation claim against your employer following a workplace accident, and such a claim is unlikely to cause you issues at work.
+You can’t be fired for an accident that wasn’t your fault, or for making a legitimate compensation claim against your employer for your injuries, and such a claim is unlikely to cause you issues at work.

 In short, you should think of a compensation claim as a fair legal process rather than something which could antagonise your employer.
 We deal with countless cases that are resolved without any ill feeling.